|

 The rituals and their origins

-over 2000 years.
-Precise origins are unclear although it can be found as part
+2000 years.
+Precise origins are unclear although it can be found as part of

 In simple terms it involves people in the locality perambulating their farm,

-and hedges that denote the extent of the boundary to exclaim, pray and ritually
+walls and hedges that denote the extent of the boundary to exclaim, pray and

-being of significance to pre-Christian tribes.
-Birch has connection with
+significance to pre-Christian tribes.
+Birch has connection with besoms, which

-besoms, which have ancient connections with pagan festivals however the willow
+have ancient connections with pagan festivals however the willow possessing a

-possessing a close association with water appears to have predominated in
+close association with water appears to have predominated in medieval times.

-medieval times.
 The sticks were known as rods or wands.
-The bark was removed
+The bark was removed exposing the

-exposing the white wood beneath.
-The English folk-song "Stripping The Willow"
+white wood beneath.
+The English folk-song "Stripping The Willow" is a

-Apart from any religious significance in a time when literacy or map-reading
+from any religious significance in a time when literacy or map-reading were

-were not widespread skills these inspections served to ensure boundaries
+not widespread skills these inspections served to ensure boundaries remained

 neighbouring landowners.